-We live in a mobile-first world, and if your site isn't mobile-friendly, there is a very good chance that you are not properly putting your user's experience first.
+We live in a mobile-first world, and if your site isn’t mobile-friendly, there’s a good chance that you aren’t putting your user experience first.

 Mobile-friendliness has been a ranking factor since 2015.
-The reality is that the majority of sites are now either responsive or use dedicated mobile-optimized versions, but this doesn't mean that issues don't exist.
+The reality is that most sites are now either responsive or use dedicated mobile-optimized versions, but this doesn’t mean that issues don't exist.

-And even more importantly, it has now been confirmed that mobile-friendliness will form part of 2021's Page Experience update.
+And even more importantly, as of 2021, mobile-friendliness is part of the Page Experience update.

-If any issues exist, these will be highlighted here.
+Any issues are highlighted here.
 Otherwise, you can check off that there are no issues.

 Learn more tips on how to make your site mobile-friendly.